88vch/CS_142B_CompilerProject/README.md

 ## CS 142B: Language Processor (Compiler) Construction
+[hello; this is my first modification for a push on the downstairs window computer]
 ### TODO
 ##### Note (prio):
 1. create a separate project to test the parser